tusharsadhwani/blog/src/pages/post/mypy-guide.md

     print(string)
 ```

-Since we're not raising any errors in the generator, `throw_type` is `None`.
+Since we're not sending any data back into the generator, `send_type` is `None`.
 And although the return type is `int` which is correct, we're not really using the returned value anyway, so you could use `Generator[str, None, None]` as well, and skip the `return` part altogether.

 ## Typing `*args` and `**kwargs`